RLNT/sinus-holiday-groups/CONFIGURATION.md

 *Details*:
 - semi-required option | default value: `Merry Christmas!
 Thanks for joining us today.`
 - enter the message text
+- available placeholders:
+  - %name% - the name of the client who got the group(s)
+  - %amount% - the amount of groups the client got on the specific date; if they already have one of the groups, it won't be counted towards that number
+  - %lb% - a linebreak, same like pressing the *Enter-key* in a text file

 *Info*:
 - defines the text which is used in the notification for the client